 Swapping out sessions for users determines the percentage of users that haven't experienced a crash.
 It makes sense that the user crash-free rate would be lower than the occurrences crash-free rate since the total number of sessions is much higher than the total number of users.
 The equation would instead be:

 Now that you’ve found the best way to determine your app’s crash-free rate, how will it hold up compared to industry standards?
 Crash-free session rates have improved over the years with easier testing tools and progressively better development techniques.
-In 2017 Qualitrix published an acceptable target of crash-free rates for mobile apps.
+Our data for 2023 shows that apps scoring below 99.9% crash-free sessions are much more likely to be rated below three stars on app stores and the median crash-free session rate for apps rated above three stars hovers around 99.95%.

 Let’s look into what these percentages actually mean.
 Our equation for calculating crash-free sessions would get you the crash-free session percentage.
 This is the most general use case because it highlights the whole app performance in a simple calculation.
 How many times your app has been launched, compared to how many times your app hasn't crashed after launch.